sowmyareddyy/Triviana/README.md

-# ✨ Triviana – Discover India, Travel Smart
+# ✨ Triviana – Where every trip feels like Nirvana!

 Triviana is a modern and responsive online travel booking website built using pure HTML and CSS.
 Designed to provide a seamless user experience, it allows users to explore, plan, and book trips effortlessly.
 The website features a visually appealing layout, smooth navigation, and a clean design that captures the spirit of travel and adventure.
 ![Triviana Banner](./assets/banner.png)